Dean of Engineering; Program Head of Urbanization; Global Network Professor of Engineering, NYU

 Affiliation: NYU Abu Dhabi

-Education: MS and PhD: Massachusetts Institute of Technology
+Education: PhD, Massachusetts Institute of Technology

 Research Areas: transportation infrastructure management